jbarbettini/binge-watch-bestie/notes/project-plan.md

 Remaining To-Dos
-- look up shows
-- print data as images
+- print data to page
+- manipulate show data to render to page correctly
+- style
-- save movie list
+- save as a movie list